← Back to 史記

 使 西

 The Han house constantly, in the first month on the first xin day, sacrificed to Tai Yi at Gan Quan, using dusk time for the night sacrifice, reaching dawn and ending.
-There constantly were shooting stars passing over the sacrificial altar.
+Shooting stars often passed over the sacrificial altar.
 He made young boys and young girls—seventy people in all—sing together.
 In the spring they sang Qing Yang; in the summer they sang Zhu Ming; in the autumn they sang Xi Huang; in the winter they sang Xuan Ming.
 The world has many such, therefore they are not discussed.

 7